 Filling out your PPP forgiveness application will be very different depending on whether you have employees or not.

 The most complicated part of filling out the forgiveness application is filling out the payroll sections.
-We’ll provide as much information as possible here but keep in mind this information does not replace professional accounting or legal advice.
-In fact, I strongly encourage you to work with your accountant before you submit your application for forgiveness.
+We’ll provide general information here but you may have questions unique to your situation.
+You may find answers in the SBA guidance, so be sure to review it.
+(It’s 62 pages long but there is a table of contents starting on page 9 that may help you find an answer more quickly.)
+Also keep in mind this information does not replace professional accounting or legal advice.
+In fact, we strongly encourage you to work with your accountant before you submit your application for forgiveness.

 What Is Payroll?